ARM-software/bbr-acs/README.md

 NOTE: The UEFI application, CapsuleApp.efi is also built and can be found at the location bbr-acs/<ebbr/sbbr>/scripts/edk2/Build/MdeModule/DEBUG_GCC5/AARCH64 <br />

+NOTE: SBBR and EBBR build scripts also supports bulding fwts and sct individually.

+      To build only SCT, pass the sct option to build script
+      - `./build-scripts/build_<ebbr/sbbr>.sh` sct

+      To build only FWTS, pass the fwts option to build script
+      - `./build-scripts/build_<ebbr/sbbr>.sh` fwts

 ## License

 Arm BBR ACS is distributed under Apache v2.0 License.